760ceb3b9c0ba4872cadf3ce35a7a494/ipodhax/README.md

 # ipodhax
-my work on iPod nano 6g and 7g pwning. right now we have no code-exec on these devices.
+my work on iPod nano 6g and 7g pwning. ~~right now we have no code-exec on these devices.~~ not anymore!!! check out https://github.com/CUB3D/ipod_sun

 ## MSE
 MSE is a container format for multiple IMG1s. it is present in IPSW files with the name `Firmware.MSE`.